vda-lab/vda-lab.github.io/z01_people.md

 * Shin Seungyeon - Visualizing the differences between and evolution of reference genome assemblies
 * Zhang Xinyuan - Visualizing the random forest properties for omics data

+*2011-2012*

+* Thomas Boogaerts - Visualization of higher-dimensional datasets with parallel coordinates: application to gene prioritization